Monday, May 2, 2011

 CARAMEL GLAZE

-2 sticks (1C) unsalted butter
+2 sticks (1C) unsalted butter1C brown sugar

 1/2 tsp fresh lemon juice